top of page

 If you went to a bookstore that hadn’t separated its fiction and nonfiction books and had instead grouped things by category, you’d probably have a tough time finding what you’re looking for.
 That’s because you’ve built a mental model—or cognitive framework for how to navigate a space—based on how a bookstore is typically arranged.
 You might be amused to see a guide to tea-leaf reading next to the Harry Potter books, but you’d probably still walk out empty-handed.

-The concept of mental maps applies to sitemaps (which is sort of like a blueprint for your site’s organizational structure) as well.
+The concept of mental maps applies to sitemaps (which are sort of like blueprints for your site’s organizational structure) as well.
 For that reason, it’s best to keep your structure as simple as possible and use your creativity elsewhere.
 The average website has the following structure:

 • Home: The main entry point to your website.
 It introduces your site's purpose, provides an overview of your offerings and directs visitors to other sections.